Electrostasy/dots/README.md

 7. Power off the IO Board.
 8. Detach the CM4 and attach it to your carrier board.

-### Maintenance

-When a disk fails or is near failing in the array, we need to swap the disk out.
+For maintenance, when a disk fails or is near failing in the array, we need to swap the disk out.

 > [!CAUTION]
 > You can only mount the array in degraded mode once or your data is lost!